-The PSDP administrative office is located at Duke University Medical Center in Durham, NC.
+The PSDP administrative office is located at Weill Cornell Medicine in New York, NY.
 The Program Office coordinates application and evaluation materials, arranges all meetings for the PSDP fellows and committees, and is charged with day-to-day management of the PSDP and its budgets.
 Fellows’ salaries and expenses are administered as subcontracts through their approved training institutions.

 The PSDP is advised by a national Steering Committee which sets the program policies.
 Its members include representatives of The Association of Medical School Pediatric Department Chairs (AMSPDC) and the funding agencies.

 Sallie Permar, MD, PhD, is the current Director of the Pediatric Scientist Development Program.